compressmodels/compressmodels.github.io/_posts/2025-06-01-breast-cancer-case-study.md

 |  6 |                    2048 |               2.3913   |                  1.36833 |
 |  7 |                    4096 |               1.45186  |                  1.32986 |

 For a given hidden layer size, we compute the average time of running inference on a single sample.
-For 1000 samples, with ONNX, an MLP with a hidden layer size of 4096 would take 9.18 seconds to run.
-With ONNX and the custom acceleration, it would take 5.33 seconds to run those 1000 samples.
+For 1000 samples, with sklearn, an MLP with a hidden layer size of 4096 would take XXX seconds to run.
+With custom acceleration, it would take YYY seconds to run those 1000 samples.

 ### Key Observations